webmate-io/wdio-webmate-service/README.md

 WebdriverIO webmate Service
 =========================

+This service provides convenient access to webmate for WebdriverIO based test setups.

 ## Installation

 To use the webmate wdio service add `wdio-webmate-service` as a devDependency to your `package.json`.